grommunio/grommunio-documentation/user/intro.rst

 Productivity.

-The following chapters will show how to configure and setup grommunio accounts with the preferred client of choice.
+The following chapters will show how to configure and setup grommunio accounts with the preferred client of choice (Microsoft Outlook, Android, Apple iOS, Apple macOS, Microsoft Mail, Mozilla ThunderBird).
 Since grommunio is focused on delivering its products according to well-established computer standards, the list of clients covered in this manual is not exhaustive.
 The chance, the client of choice not covered in this manual operating well with grommunio are very high,